Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Canonical Automaton

 Here is a more complicated example when $\siml$ is not trivial.

 \begin{exa} Figure~\ref{fig:a-start} shows the relations $\siml$ and $\tbe$ for the language $L$ over the alphabet $\{a,b,c\}$ that contains all words that start with $a$ and that have finite number of $c$'s or a finite and odd number of $b$'s.
 The right congruence $\siml$ of $L$ has four classes: the initial class contains only $\e$, the class of $b$ contains all non-empty words that do not start with $a$, the class of $a$ the words starting with $a$ and having even number of $b$'s, finally the class of $ab$ the words starting with $a$ and with an odd number of $b$'s.
 For $\tbe$ relation, the $6$ classes that are $\napproxbot$ are shown.
 The color indicates the $\siml$-class of the respective $\tbe$-class, namely, the $\siml$-class of the concatenation of the two words of the pair.
+By definition, pairs with different $\siml$-class are not $\tbe$-equivalent.
+Let us explain why the three pairs of $\siml$-class $ab$ in Figure~\ref{fig:a-start} are non-equivalent.
+First, $(ab,\e)$ is not equivalent to $(a,b)$ because $c\in\sfl(ab,\e)$ since $abc^\omega$ is in the language, but $c\not\in\sfl(a,b)$ since $a(bcx)^\w$ is not in the language for every word $x$ because it has infinitely many $b$ and $c$.
+Second, $(ab,c)$ is not equivalent to $(ab,\e)$ or $(a,b)$ because $b \in \sfl(ab,\e)$, $b \in \sfl(a,b)$ but $b \notin \sfl(ab,c)$ using a similar reasoning as in the first case.
+It is not hard to see that all other pairs are equivalent to one shown in the diagram or to $\bot$.
 The transitions in the diagram correspond to prolonging the second element of the pair with the letter on the transition.
 For example, we have a transition $(a,b) \act{b} (a,bb)\tbe (a,\e)$.
+Missing $2$-transitions mean that the resulting pair is $\bot$.
+For example, there is no $2$-transition on $c$ from $(a,\e)$ because $(a,c) \approxbot$, since there is no extension $x$ such that $a(cx)^\omega$ contains a finite and odd number of $b$.
 The classes containing "pointed" pairs have a solid frame (in this example, each class consists only of non-pointed pairs or only of "pointed" pairs, but in general this needs not to be the case).
-The only class that does not contain a "pointed" pair is the class of $(ab,\e)$, which contains all pairs of the form $(ab,a^n)$ for $n \ge 0$.
-Since $b \in \sfl(ab,a^n)$ but $b \not\in \sfl(ab,ca^n)$, we get that $(ab,a^n)$ is not "pointed" because $abc \siml ab$. \end{exa}
+The only class that does not contain a "pointed" pair is the class of $(ab,\e)$, which contains all pairs of the form $(u,a^n)$ for for $u \siml ab$ and $n \ge 0$.
+Since $b \in \sfl(u,a^n)$ but $b \not\in \sfl(u,ca^n)$, we get that $(u,a^n)$ is not "pointed" because $uc \siml ab$.
+We explain why $(a,b)$ is pointed, the reasoning for the other pairs being similar.
+The "safe language" of $(a,b)$ consists of all words that do not contain $c$, and a pair $(u,v)$ is $\tbe$-equivalent to $(a,b)$ iff $uv$ contains an odd number of $b$ and $v$ contains no $c$ and at least one $b$.
+For any $u_1,u_2$ with $u_1u_2 \sim a$ and $(u_1,u_2b) \napproxbot$, we have that $u_1u_2$ contains an even number of $b$ (because $u_1u_2 \siml a$) and $u_2$ does not contain $c$ (because $(u_1,u_2b) \napproxbot$).
+Hence $(u_1,u_2b) \tbe (a,b)$, and thus $(a,b)$ is pointed. \end{exa}

 The next lemmas ensure that we can define the $2$-transitions on the level of classes of "pointed" pairs. \begin{lem} If $(u,v)\tbe (u',v')$ then for every letter $a$ we have $(u,va)\tbe (u',v'a)$. \end{lem} \begin{proof} Clearly $uva\siml u'v'a$, as $uv\siml u'v'$.
 Take some $x\in\sfl(u,va)$.
 Then $ax \in \sfl(u,v)$, and hence $ax \in \sfl(u',v')$ because $(u,v)\tbe (u',v')$.
 So $x\in\sfl(u',v'a)$.
 The symmetric argument yields $\sfl(u,va) = \sfl(u',v'a)$. \end{proof}